 We've been doing a variation of this Cann table – otherwise known the Premier League Long Table, as we simpletons at FFT Towers like to call it – for a while now.
-It ably demonstrates the gulf between pockets of the league, and develops nicely as the season wears on.
+It ably demonstrates the gulf between pockets of the league.
+If by 'pockets', we mean 'one team' and 'the other 19'.

 While you’re here, why not take advantage of our brilliant subscribers’ offer?
 Get the game’s greatest stories and best journalism direct to your door for only £12.25 every three months – that’s less £3.80 per issue!
 Save money with a Direct Debit today